Feminism in New Zealand: Visual art and performance

-Diverse works such as those by the Mataaho Collective and the performance art of Rosanna Raymond, announce and powerfully realise reconnection and reclamation, two important tenants that situate women in mana wāhine and characterise activism in this space.
+Diverse works such as those by the Mataaho Collective and the performance art of Rosanna Raymond, announce and attempt to realise reconnection and reclamation, two tenants that situate women in mana wāhine and characterise activism in this space.
 Dr Maureen Lander's fibre and installation art and Shona Rapira Davies’ use of textile and object making practices delineate the strength of Māori women and the subtle yet poignant processes of restoration and affirmation achieved through their commitment to investing in and working with traditional materials.

 Similarly the artistic practices of Nova Paul, Lisa Reihana, and interdisciplinary artist and archivist Tuāfale Tanoa'i aka Linda T, expend notions of conventional image making and cinematic art.
 These artists and their works are reminiscent of and carry on the practice of Merita Mata, which continue to challenge colonial narratives imbued with rejections of systemic Pākehā patriarchal models of power, knowledge and ownership.

 The central place of exploring Māori mythologies through themes such as mourning, life, death, sovereignty, place and the spaces women occupy are interrogated in works by artists such as Alisa L. Smith and Robyn Kahukiwa.
 Importantly, Robyn Kahukiwa does not associate herself with feminism.
 However, Kahukiwa's works find expression in mana wāhine, specifically with reference to the important place of women in Māori spirituality.
 By extension, the synergies in the expansive works of Pasiffika Queen and Sissy that Walk, who critique modern understandings of gender and sexuality, further create discourses around Māori identity and representation.